- Excerpt from coming book on NW Oregon: What was Illahee?

 The next morning they set off early and soon arrived at a railroad camp where they managed to secure some breakfast before resuming their long and arduous trek to the coast.
 In all they reported crossing eight to ten slides.
 Of these, three were particularly difficult to traverse.
 In three different places, the track, rails and all had been swept into the river.
 In some place the fill that had been laid down to support the rail bed had been washed away leaving the rail line dangling in the air.
 About three miles above the tiny settlement of Enright, they encountered a slide that had obliterated the track for more than 300 feet covering the entire stretch with tons of dirt and rock.
 Below Enright the track was covered with loose dirt and mud sometimes reaching over eight feet in depth.

 While the ordeal was finally over for Mrs. Johnson and her 7 male companions, the community was to suffer an extended ordeal as repeated storms kept creating new slides, destroying the repairs already made, and burying the steam shovels under tons of rock and mud.
 In the end, it took them 36 days to restore the rail link.
+At one point the line was finally opened, but within three hours the next landslide took out another 60 ft. chunk of rails.
 When the Portland train finally made it through the ravaged gorge to reach Tillamook it was received by a jubilant crowd.
-By that time, Tillamook was running low on staples and the postmaster was buried under an avalanche of outbound mail that had been piling up for more than 7 weeks.
+By that time, the outgoing mail was piling up and Tillamook was running low on staples, fresh food, medicines, whiskey and even the fuel for the steam engines.

 Usually the banks of the Nehalem river are the very picture of pastoral peace and quiet, especially down on the old Warren Smith Farm near Pittsburg.
 In particular, the chickens sauntering around their pen in the small clearing along the Nehalem were very satisfied.
 Not only did they get plenty of scraps brought down from the farmhouse, but they often were treated to an absolutely awesome mash that soon had the whole roost clucking and bumping into each other as they waddled dizzily around their pen.
 Some had even been known to fall off the ramp leading inside.